OfficeDev/generator-office/docs/CODING.md

 $ gulp autotest
 ```

-To generate a code coverage report, after running tests, open the [code coverage report](../coverage/lcov-report/index.html) in a browser.
+To generate a code coverage report, after running tests, open the code coverage report found in `/coverage/lcov-report/index.html` in a browser.

 ## Documentation